 The proposed development would utilize municipal water service for all project-related water needs, with no associated impacts related to long-term groundwater extraction.
 As previously described, shallow groundwater observed during on-site geotechnical excavations was limited to seepage in one boring at an approximate depth of 61 feet, and is not expected to be encountered during project construction.
 Some potential exists for the occurrence of more shallow aquifers within the site, however, depending on factors such as seasonal precipitation levels.
-In the event that shallow groundwater extraction/disposal is required, any associated impacts are anticipated to be minor based on the following considerations: (1) any project-related groundwater extraction and disposal would be subject to applicable regulatory requirements, including the previously described NPDES Groundwater Permit.
+In the event that shallow groundwater extraction/disposal is required, any associated impacts are anticipated to be minor based on the following considerations: (1) any project-related groundwater extraction required during construction would be short-term, and would be expected to be limited to relatively minor quantities; and (2) temporary project-related groundwater extraction and disposal would be subject to applicable regulatory requirements, including the previously described NPDES Groundwater Permit.